 Nearly 40% of Americans participate in the “gig economy.”1 This workforce includes all kinds of self-employed consultants, freelancers and contractors, plus temporary and on-call workers.

 Self-employment is an appealing career path for many people, but it doesn't come with a built-in retirement plan.

 “Self-employment is a double-edged sword,” says Joni Meilahn, vice president and product manager for U.S. Bancorp Investments.
 “With greater freedom and flexibility also comes greater responsibility.
 You don’t have the support of an employer-sponsored retirement plan to keep you on track.
-And, if you’re self-employment turns into a small business with employees, you become the source for not only your retirement plan but theirs as well.”
+And, if your self-employment turns into a small business with employees, you become the source for not only your retirement plan but theirs as well.”

-Retirement planning starts with a basic understanding of how much you can afford to save for retirement.
+Retirement planning while being self-employed starts with a basic understanding of how much you can afford to save for retirement.
 Look at both your cash flow and your business expenses for the year to see how much you can comfortably put away each month.

 Keep in mind the long-term nature of saving using IRS tax-qualified plans since there are penalties and taxes on withdrawals prior to age 59 ½.
 “Working with an accounting professional can really make a difference here,” says Meilahn.
 “That person can help you decide how best to report revenue and expenses in a way that’s both accurate and beneficial to your business.”